Le Château de la Belle au Bois Dormant: Overview

-The Castle is home to a dragon, which, at 27 m from head to tail, was the largest Animatronic figure yet built when the park opened in April 1992.
-The walkthrough attraction consists of a dimly lit cavern with the large dragon sleeping silently.
-Occasionally it will 'wake up', puffing smoke and growling.
+The castle is home to a dragon, which, at 27 m from head to tail, was the largest Audio-Animatronics figure yet built when the park opened in 1992.
+The walkthrough attraction consists of a dimly lit cavern with the large dragon dozing silently.
+Occasionally it will 'wake up', puffing smoke, growling, flapping its wings and lunging its head.
 The building also contains La Galerie de la Belle au Bois Dormant, a gallery of displays which illustrate the story of Sleeping Beauty in tapestries, stained glass windows and figures.
 La Boutique du Château, a shop selling Christmas ornaments year-round, and Merlin l'Enchanteur, a shop specialising in handmade glass figures, are located on ground floor.

 History

 The castle has received several overlays throughout the years.

+1st Anniversary (1993)

 The first occurred during the park's first anniversary celebration in 1993, when the castle was dressed up as a cake complete with strawberries, icing and candles.
 This overlay was removed after the celebration ended.
 The cake overlay concept was later copied by Walt Disney World's Cinderella Castle in 1996 for the 25th Anniversary of the resort.

+5th Anniversary (1997)

 During the fifth anniversary of Disneyland Paris in 1997, the castle was decorated in carnival masks, jester hats, frills and bells to promote the animated film The Hunchback of Notre Dame.
 This overlay lasted until the beginning of 1998.

+10th Anniversary and the opening of Disney Adventure World (2002)

 During the tenth anniversary of Disneyland Paris in 2002, the front of the castle was fitted with a golden scroll displaying a large 10.
-The celebration also saw the opening of Walt Disney Studios next door.
+The celebration began with the opening of Disney Adventure World (formerly known as Walt Disney Studios) next door.
 The scroll and other anniversary material in the park were removed in 2003.

+15th Anniversary and Mickeys Magical Party (2007-2009)

 In 2007, the castle received another overlay, celebrating the park's fifteenth anniversary.
 It featured golden Disney characters displayed on the turrets and spires, each holding a candle, and Tinkerbell on the highest spire.
 The candles were illuminated each night during a special 'Candlebration' ceremony which took place on a raised temporary stage at Central Plaza, in front of the Castle.
 A huge illuminated gold plaque featuring a large '15' was hung on the front of the castle.
 This echoed the overlay from the tenth anniversary in 2002.
-The fifteenth anniversary and the 'Candlebration' ceremony ended on March 7, 2009.
+The fifteenth anniversary and the 'Candlebration' ceremony ended on 7 March 2009.